Concrete Admixtures (Additives)- Types, Selection, Properties, Uses

 - Produce colored concrete or mortar

-When to Use Concrete Admixtures
+When Concrete Admixtures Used?

 - When properties cannot be made by varying the composition of basic material.